risc0/risc0/README.md

 cargo install cargo-risczero
 ```

-For the above commands to build succesfully you will need to have installed the required dependencies.
-On a Linux system you can install them with:
+For the above commands to build successfully you will need to have installed the required dependencies.
+On a Ubuntu system you can install them with:

 ```bash
 sudo apt install curl build-essential libssl-dev pkgconf-bin